EMH333/EMH_Website/content/posts/from-old-site/diversity-of-intellectual-thought.md

 Date: 2017-08-09T12:29:00-08:00
 author: Ethan Hampton
 Category: Life Lessons, Real Life
-Tags: [diversity, Group, Instagram, intellectual, life, new, North Korea, oranges, Problems, Story, thinking, trump, unexperienced, Zack Geary]
+Tags: [diversity, instagram, intellectual, life, oranges, story, thinking, trump, unexperienced]
 Slug: diversity-of-intellectual-thought
 ---

-With the whole deal about the (now ex)Google employ who wrote about diversity in the tech industry, I read several very interesting articles.
+With the whole deal about the (now ex)Google employee who wrote about diversity in the tech industry, I read several very interesting articles.
 They covered very different view points and did not agree with each other but one thing in particular stood out.
 The CNN opinion